Singapura Cat Health Issues & Prevention

 Genetic Screening

 At 4-8 lbs with a life expectancy spanning 11-15 yrs, the Singapura represents one of the more active and engaging cat breeds available.
-Singapuras with high energy levels need consistent outlets for their drive and enthusiasm.
+The high-energy profile of Singapura calls for consistent physical and mental outlets; occasional effort will not absorb it.

 Prevention Strategies

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Singapuras have particular requirements based on their small size, light shedding level, and genetic predispositions to PKD and uterine inertia.
+Plan Singapuras care around a small body size, light shedding, and the breed's documented predisposition toward PKD and uterine inertia.

 When to See the Vet